AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Abstract

 \section{Abstract}

-Estimating the Doppler frequency shift caused by moving targets is one of the key objectives of \ac{isac} systems.
-In the case of Wi-Fi sensing, a reliable estimation of the Doppler enables applications such as target classification, human activity recognition, and gait analysis.
-However, in practical scenarios, Doppler estimation is hindered by the movement of transmitter and receiver devices, and by the phase offsets caused by their clock asynchrony.
-Existing approaches have separately addressed these two aspects, either assuming clock-synchronous moving devices or asynchronous static ones.
-Jointly tackling device motion and clock asynchrony is extremely challenging, as the Doppler shift from device movement differs for each propagation path and the phase offsets are time-varying.
-In this paper, we present \ourname{}, a method to estimate the bistatic Doppler frequency of a target and the device velocity in \ac{isac} setups featuring \textit{mobile and asynchronous} devices.
-Our method leverages the channel impulse response at the receiver, by originally exploiting the invariance of phase offsets across propagation paths and the bistatic geometry.
-Moreover, \ourname{} handles irregular channel sampling in the time domain and can be seamlessly integrated with device velocity measurements obtained from onboard sensors (if available), to enhance its reliability. \ourname{} is thoroughly characterized from a theoretical perspective, via numerical simulation, and experimentally, implementing it o

-n an IEEE~802.11ay testbed.
-Numerical and experimental results show superior performance against traditional methods based on the discrete Fourier transform and areon par with similarscenarios featuring static \ac{isac} devices.
+Estimating the Doppler frequency shift caused by moving targets is one of the key objectives of \ac{isac} systems, as it enables applications such as target classification, human activity recognition, and gait analysis.
+In practical scenarios, Doppler estimation is hindered by the movement of transmitter and receiver devices, and by the phase offsets caused by their clock asynchrony.
+Existing approaches have \textit{separately} addressed these two aspects, either assuming clock-synchronous moving devices or asynchronous static ones.
+In fact, jointly tackling device motion and clock asynchrony is extremely challenging, as the Doppler shift from device movement differs for each propagation path and the phase offsets are time-varying.
+In this work, we present \ourname{}, a method to estimate the bistatic Doppler frequency of a target and its velocity in \ac{isac} setups featuring \textit{mobile and asynchronous} devices.
+It leverages the channel impulse response at the receiver, by originally exploiting the invariance of phase offsets across propagation paths and the bistatic geometry, where the target Doppler and the device velocity are jointly estimated by a newly proposed alternating minimization algorithm.
+Moreover, it can be seamlessly integrated with device velocity measurements obtained from onboard sensors (if available), for enhanced reliability.
+Here, \ourname{} is thoroughly characterized by way of theory (Cram\'er-Rao bound), simulation, and experiments, implementing it on an IEEE~802.11ay testbed and testing it on multiple setups in the 60~GHz and 28~GHz bands, including moving human subjects.
+Numerical and experimental results show superior performance against state-of-the-art methods and are on par with scenarios featuring \textit{static} \ac{isac} devices.